zhengman777/dungeon/readme.txt

 - Make enemies killable

-- Create a dungeon with multiple rooms that are unlocked when the previous rooms are defeated (need to expand upon the random room generator)
+- Create a dungeon with multiple rooms that are unlocked when the previous rooms are defeated

 == Ideas ==